Smart fitness for moms in any stage: bump, new baby, and beyond.

 I get asked quite often about popular postpartum topics such as pre-workout snacks, how many calories should be consumed after pregnancy, and when it’s safe to get back into running after having a baby.

-You might experience numbness for a few months after birth; the nerves were cut!
 Your resumption of exercise will be slower, but the end result of getting back your core musculature is the same as with a vaginal delivery.

 Because the transverse abdominis (TA) acts as the corset muscle, it is the one we want to learn to activate and strengthen to get those pre-mommy tummies back.

 Can I do planks yet?
 It depends.
 Progression of a plank with diastasis recti should be made with caution.
 Here’s how to know when you’re ready.